taroserigano/Next.js_Study/README.md

  -is a function in React Query that adds data to the cache automatically, and can show while re-fetching.

+  It can be used to fetch something before you render it so that you can see the data instantly once the user navigates to it.
+If you wait until useQuery tries to read the data, you will inevitably fetch later and thus see a loading spinner.

 QueryClient.prefetchQuery is a function in React Query that adds data to the cache automatically, and can show while re-fetching.
 Prefetching can be used to manually prime or fetch data before a user queries it.
 This can improve the user experience and reduce waste time.
 One key difference between prefetchQuery and useQuery is that useQuery will re-execute whenever the cache is used.
 Here are some tips for using queryClient.prefetchQuery: